Silver Glenn Springs Florida

 About Lake George

-Lake George or Lake Welaka is located in Volusia County and is considered one of the largest freshwater lakes in Florida.
-This is the second-largest freshwater lake in Florida; only Lake Okeechobee is bigger.
-Lake George covers 46,000 acres and is 14 miles by 6 miles.
+Lake George, or Lake Welaka, is located in Volusia County and is considered one of the largest freshwater lakes in Florida.
+It is the second-largest lake in Florida, behind only Lake Okeechobee.
+Lake George covers 46,000 acres and is 14 miles wide by 6 miles long.
 Boaters visit Silver Glen Springs from the St. Johns River and Lake George.

 Lake George Cover